MisterHims/react-tsx/README.md

   </h1>
 ```

-We would normally notice a bold, underlined font
+We would normally notice a bold, underlined font.

 ### Structure rearrangement